Unlocking Your Home Equity: A Friendly Guide to Using a Reverse Mortgage Calculator

 Possibly property tax or insurance information

-This gives a rough idea of whether you might qualify for reverse mortgage under HECM rules.
+This gives a rough idea of whether you might qualify for a reverse mortgage under HECM rules.
 Remember: it’s not an approval, but it’s a helpful filter before taking formal steps.

 7. Interpret the “Principal Limit Factor” Without Math Jargon